Martin Beck: Primary characters

-Martin Beck: The protagonist of the series, throughout the novels, Martin Beck goes from being an unhappily married man and father of two young teenagers, to a divorced man in a happy unmarried relationship with Rhea Nielsen, a kind and emphatic landlady whom Beck meets while investigating the death of a man who was Nielsen's tenant.
+Martin Beck: The protagonist of the series, Martin Beck goes from being an unhappily married man and father of two young teenagers, to a divorced man in a happy unmarried relationship with Rhea Nielsen, a kind and emphatic landlady whom Beck meets while investigating the death of a man who was Nielsen's tenant.
 Beck is prone to colds and often suffers from ailments and physical discomforts.
-Beck also gets several promotions, from Detective to Inspector, and Chief of the National Murder Squad by the end of the series, seemingly much to the chagrin of everyone involved, including himself as he hates the vision of being confined to desk work, though in Cop Killer, he is thankfully spared a promotion to a Commissioner.
-In The Terrorists, he is however forced to become Chief of Operations in an important job protecting an American senator, meaning that he is for once, in theory, higher in position than his superior, Malm.
-He is allowed to assemble his perfect team, consisting of himself, Larsson, Rönn, Skacke and Melander.
-He does extremely well coordinating the desk work and keeping in communication (through allowing Melander to handle all telephone communications, and diverting all telephone calls, or even switching off the telephone altogether whenever he needs time to think), impressing the Commissioner.
-In The Abominable Man he is shot and severely wounded, and quits smoking after the incident as his favourite manufacturer discontinues his preferred type of cigarette.
+Beck also gets several promotions, from Detective to Inspector, and Chief of the National Murder Squad by the end of the series.
+This seems to be to the chagrin of everyone involved, including him, as he hates the vision of being confined to desk work.
+In Cop Killer, he is happily spared a promotion to a Commissioner.
+In The Terrorists, he is, however, forced to become Chief of Operations in an important job protecting an American senator, meaning that he is for once, in theory, higher in position than his superior, Malm.
+He is allowed to assemble his perfect team, consisting of Larsson, Rönn, Skacke, Melander and himself.
+He does extremely well coordinating the desk work and keeping in communication (through allowing Melander to handle all telephone communications, and diverting all telephone calls, or switching off the telephone altogether whenever he needs time to think), impressing the Commissioner.
+In The Abominable Man, he is shot and severely wounded.
+He quits smoking after the incident as his favourite manufacturer discontinues his preferred type of cigarette.

 Lennart Kollberg: Beck's most trusted colleague; a sarcastic glutton with a Socialist worldview; served as a paratrooper.
-After having shot and killed a person in the line of duty by accident, he refuses to carry a gun.
+After having shot and accidentally killed a person in the line of duty, he refuses to carry a gun.
 He is newly married in the second book and fathers two children over the course of the series.
-In The Fire Engine That Disappeared, he refers to Gunvald Larsson as "the stupidest detective in the history of criminal investigation", and in The Abominable Man, Larsson informs him, "I've always thought you were a fucking idiot", though they later end up, through working with each other on numerous investigations, understanding each other.
-He resigns from the force at the end of the penultimate book, Cop Killer, after realising he was ashamed of what the police force had become, but still has the last word in the final installment.
+In The Fire Engine That Disappeared, he refers to Gunvald Larsson as "the stupidest detective in the history of criminal investigation", and in The Abominable Man, Larsson informs him, "I've always thought you were a fucking idiot".
+Through working with each other on numerous investigations, they later come to understand each other.
+He resigns from the force at the end of the penultimate book, Cop Killer.
+He realises he was ashamed of what the police force had become, but still has the last word in the last book.